crossmywhy/divseek-canada-portal/README.md

 The first iteration of the plaform is funded under a [Genome Canada Project](https://www.genomecanada.ca/en/divseek-canada-harnessing-genomics-accelerate-crop-improvement-canada) with co-funding from other partners.

-# Initial Design

-The platform is based on a customized deployment of the [Tripal](https://tripal.info/) web application, interacting with other open source bioinformatics tools such as the [Galaxy](https://galaxyproject.org/).
-The project is hosted on [Compute Canada](https://www.computecanada.ca/) cloud and high performance computing infrastructure.

 # Documentation

 Some technical notes about the portal system will be compiled on the [Divseek Portal Wiki](https://github.com/DivSeek-Canada/divseek-canada-portal/wiki).